 We know from reading your applications there is so much more to do.
 The task of selecting four applicants from 100 was an extremely difficult one.
 We have much more to learn and our work is only beginning.
 Hearing the struggles and challenges you have all overcome reminds us of the importance to provide a voice and share your stories to educate and raise awareness of the challenges you face in accessing sport.
 We thank you for being a part of this year's applications and we want to continually talk and engage with all of you to help you achieve your sporting dreams.

-Make a difference and make a donation that will go towards providing financial assistance and support to enable children with a physical disability to participate in sporting activities.Donate now
+Make a donation that will go towards providing financial assistance and support to enable children with a disability to participate in sport.Donate now